 If you file a written grievance, the Grievance Coordinator will send you a letter within five (5) calendar days letting you know that we have received your grievance and include the expected date of resolution.

 If someone else is going to file a grievance or complaint for you, we must have your written permission for that person to file your grievance or complaint.
 You can call Member Services to receive a form or go to www.MagnoliaHealthPlan.com.
-This form gives your right to file a grievance or appeal to someone else.
-A provider acting for you can file a grievance or appeal for you.
+This form gives your right to file a grievance or complaint to someone else.
+A provider acting for you can file a grievance or complaint for you with your written consent.

 If you have any proof or information that supports your grievance, you may send it to us and we will add it to your case.
 You may supply this information to Magnolia by including it with a letter, by sending us an email or a fax, or by bringing it to Magnolia in person.
-You may also request to receive copies of any documentation that Magnolia used to make the decision about your care, grievance, or appeal.
+You may also request to receive copies of any documentation that Magnolia used to make the decision about your grievance.

 There will be no retaliation against you or your representative for filing a grievance or complaint with Magnolia.